 The Department offers three introductory basic sequences in physics:

 PHY 113, 114: General Physics I & II—This two-semester calculus-based sequence covers similar material as the three semester sequence PHY 121-123 (see below), but at a lower level.
-This sequence is intended for majors in natural sciences other than physics, pre-med students, or others desiring a working knowledge of basic physics.
+This sequence is intended for students in the life sciences and others desiring a working knowledge of basic physics.

 PHY 121, 122, 123: Mechanics, Electricity and Magnetism, Modern Physics—This is the basic calculus-based sequence for prospective physics, or physics and astronomy, majors and engineering students.